unicode-org/icu/docs/processes/cldr-icu.md

 There are several environment variables that need to be defined.

-1. Java- and ant-related variables
+1. Java-, ant-, and maven-related variables

    * `JAVA_HOME`: Path to JDK (a directory, containing e.g. `bin/java`, `bin/javac`,
      etc.); on many systems this can be set using the output of `/usr/libexec/java_home`.

    * `ANT_OPTS`: You may want to set `-Xmx8192m` to give Java more memory; otherwise it may run out of heap.

+   * `MAVEN_ARGS`: You may want to set `--no-transfer-progress` to reduce the noise from the download progress.

 2. CLDR-related variables